 - some medications

-May affect men and women differently
+May affect males and females differently

-Though many studies point to an association between sleep and lunar cycles, not all of them do.
+However, though many studies point to an association between sleep and lunar cycles, not all of them do.
 A

 The human body has adapted to eons of exposure to daylight and darkness.